 Dean's Tuition Scholarships

-Dean's Tuition Scholarships are a very limited number of tuition scholarships awarded by the Kenneth P. Dietrich School of Arts and Sciences Office of Graduate Studies.
+Dean's Tuition Scholarships are a very limited number of tuition scholarships awarded by the Kenneth P. Dietrich School of Arts and Sciences Office of Graduate Studies, typically for the final term of graduate studies.
 The primary criteria for such awards are financial need and academic achievement.
 Students with TA, TF, GSA, GSR, PROVISIONAL and SPECIAL graduate status are not eligible for these funds.
 Receiving TA, TF, GSA, or GSR support voids Dean's Tuition Scholarship.
 These scholarships cannot be provided for beginning students.
 Students who received a Dean's Tuition Scholarship previously are ineligible to receive it again except under special circumstances as discussed with Briea St. Clair.
 Priority is given to students who have exhausted all University of Pittsburgh and personal resources and who are required to be registered in order to receive a degree from the Dietrich School.
 This is a TUITION-ONLY SCHOLARSHIP; students are responsible for any other required fees.
 Please download the Fall 2019 Dean's Tuition Scholarship Application.
 Applications can also be obtained from departmental graduate administrators or from 5141 Sennott Square.
 In additional to completed applications, a letter of recommendation from the student's advisor is required in order to be considered for this scholarship.
 The letter should comment briefly on the student's academic achievements, progress toward degree, anticipated completion and graduation dates, and financial need.
 Completed applications and letters of recommendation should be sent to the Dietrich School Office of Graduate Studies, 5141 Sennott Square.

 Federal Work Study

 The TA/TF/GSA Federal Work Study Program provides funds to enable the University of Pittsburgh to recover part of the stipends paid to some TA/TF/GSAs who are eligible under federal guidelines.
 Eligibility does not affect the student's current duties, future support, or financial status.
 The funds recovered for eligible students are used in two ways: (1) to support the Dietrich School of Arts and Sciences programs that benefit graduate students generally, and (2) to provide supplemental support directly to the eligible student.
-Elibible students receive $500 for travel or research related expenses during the next fiscal year.
+Eligible students receive $500 for travel or research related expenses during the next fiscal year.
 All domestic students who apply (even if they are found ineligible) will receive a $50 Book Center certificate.
 For more information, please contact Katelyn White at firstname.lastname@example.org.

 - Who may apply: TA/TF/GSAs with U.S. citizenship or permanent alien residence.